-Land exchanges have been very controversial in Arizona, which may be one more reason that large corporations do not want to go through the National Environmental Policy Act process, which includes significant public involvement.
-Arizonans have made it clear how they feel about land exchanges by rejecting six times land exchange authority for the Arizona State Land Department.
+Land exchanges have been very controversial in Arizona, which may be one more reason that large corporations do not want to go through the NEPA process, which includes significant public involvement.
+Arizonans have made it clear how they feel about land exchanges by rejecting land exchange authority for the Arizona State Land Department seven times.